NaimAyat/UCLA_CS131/Reading2.md

 * No FragileBinaryInterfaceProblem.
 * Many standard interfaces defined in the standard library, which would have been vendor/OS specifc otherwise, helps a lot in achieving portability and ease integration/selection of 3rd party libraries.
 E.g. JDBC, JMS, JCE, JAI, serial I/O, JAXP, JNDI, etc. Some have * correspondance in other languages (e.g. ODBC) but not all.
 ### Java Cons
+* No generic data structure
+* Exception management
+* No true enumeration types
+* Impossibility to use multiple inheritance
 * Much of the Java code as written by experienced coders turns out to be boilerplate.
 This has led to the charge that Java code is object-oriented Cobol.
 * If you dislike OOP or used mixed paradigms, the only way to write functions is to make them class methods.
 * Some people think the class libraries are poorly written.